kazcare/cheesy-cheese/README.md

 <a></a>
 ### **Feedback Page**

-Feedback page was designed to get cusotmer login and their feedback about the website, get the new ideas from the target audience.
+Feedback page was designed to get user login and their feedback about the website, get the new ideas from the target audience.
 There are 4 fields in this form.

 1. Email
     - Takes user's email address and it is a required field.
 It validates the entry for the right email syntax and form will not be submitted without having it filled correctly.

 2. Username
-    - It takes user's unique id picked by user and it is a required field and form cannot be submitted without entering a valid data.
+    - It takes user's unique ID picked by user and it is a required field and form cannot be submitted without entering a valid data.

 3. Password
     - It can be filled with user's own choice of password.
 It is a required field as well and form will not be validated without it.